 - 6.6.1 The precise level of residential development that will come forward within the 7km zone over the plan period is not yet known.
-But the Council has demonstrated that the number of additional homes is likely to be relatively low (between 200 and 500) and that ample opportunities exist to provide sufficient SANG.
-It is not yet known what capacity Ashplats Wood and Gravetye Woods (the two potential SANGs with existing public access) have to absorb new visits.
-But given their combined area, and the character of the district in general, it seems likely that sufficient land will be available to satisfactorily cater for the increased pressure for semi-natural recreation that results from development. - 6.6.2 Further work has also been carried out to decide upon a funding mechanism to deliver the SANG, and to develop the Access Management and Monitoring Strategy for Ashdown Forest.
+But the Council has demonstrated that the number of additional homes through Neighbourhood Plans is likely to be relatively low (between 200 and 500) and that opportunities exist to provide sufficient SANG.
+Given the character of the district in general, it seems likely that sufficient land will be available to satisfactorily cater for the increased pressure for recreation in semi-natural habitats that results from development. - 6.6.2 Further work has also been carried out to decide upon a funding mechanism to deliver the SANG, and to develop the Access Management and Monitoring Strategy for Ashdown Forest.

 At the present stage, based on the latest information and current regulations, the funding mechanism will be from development contributions collected via the Community Infrastructure Levy.